 Important Update: Final Approval Granted

 The Court issued its Order Granting Motion for Final Approval of Settlement Agreement on August 26, 2013, and the Final Judgment on September 19, 2013, both of which can be viewed under the Court Documents menu above.
-However, appeals have been filed.
-Before any settlement payments can be made, all appeals filed must be resolved.
-This website will keep you informed of the progress of the Settlement.
+All appeals have been resolved and distribution of settlement awards will occur by November 17, 2016.

 Overview of the Proposed Settlement

 Fraley, et al. v.
 Facebook, Inc., et al., Case No. CV-11-01726 RS